python-adaptive/paper/paper.md

 #### Choosing new points based on existing data improves the simulation efficiency.
 <!-- This should convey the point that it is advantageous to do this. -->
-A better alternative which improves the simulation efficiency is to choose new, potentially interesting points in $X$ based on existing data. [@gramacy2004parameter; @de1995adaptive; @castro2008active; @chen2017intelligent] <!-- cite i.e., hydrodynamics-->
+An alternative, that improves the simulation efficiency is to choose new, potentially interesting points in $X$ based on existing data[@gramacy2004parameter; @de1995adaptive; @castro2008active; @chen2017intelligent]. <!-- cite i.e., hydrodynamics-->
-Bayesian optimization works well for high-cost simulations where one needs to find a minimum (or maximum). [@@takhtaganov2018adaptive]
+Bayesian optimization works well for high-cost simulations where one needs to find a minimum (or maximum) [@@takhtaganov2018adaptive].
-If the goal of the simulation is to approximate a continuous function using the fewest points, the continuity of the approximation is achieved by a greedy algorithm that samples mid-points of intervals with the largest distance or curvature[@mathematica_adaptive], see Fig. @fig:algo.
+However, if the goal of the simulation is to approximate a continuous function using the fewest points, the continuity of the approximation is achieved by a greedy algorithm that samples mid-points of intervals with the largest distance or curvature[@mathematica_adaptive].
-Such a sampling strategy would trivially speedup many simulations.
+Such a sampling strategy (i.e., in Fig. @fig:algo) would trivially speedup many simulations.
-One of the most significant complications here is to parallelize this algorithm, as it requires a lot of bookkeeping and planning ahead.
+Here, the complexity arises when parallelizing this algorithm, because this requires a lot of bookkeeping and planning.

 ![Visualization of a 1-D point choosing algorithm for a black box function (grey).
 We start by calculating the two boundary points.